Modine Manufacturing (NYSE:MOD) Forecasted to Post Q4 2022 Earnings of $0.49 Per Share

-Modine Manufacturing (NYSE:MOD) – Equities research analysts at DA Davidson issued their Q4 2022 earnings per share (EPS) estimates for shares of Modine Manufacturing in a note issued to investors on Monday, February 7th.
-DA Davidson analyst M. Summerville anticipates that the auto parts company will post earnings per share of $0.49 for the quarter.
+Modine Manufacturing (NYSE:MOD) – Research analysts at DA Davidson issued their Q4 2022 EPS estimates for Modine Manufacturing in a note issued to investors on Monday, February 7th.
+DA Davidson analyst M. Summerville anticipates that the auto parts company will earn $0.49 per share for the quarter.
 DA Davidson has a “Buy” rating and a $18.00 price target on the stock.

-Modine Manufacturing (NYSE:MOD) last issued its quarterly earnings data on Tuesday, February 1st.
-The auto parts company reported $0.31 earnings per share for the quarter, topping the consensus estimate of $0.23 by $0.08.
-Modine Manufacturing had a net margin of 3.10% and a return on equity of 16.89%.
-During the same quarter in the prior year, the firm posted $0.41 earnings per share.
+Modine Manufacturing (NYSE:MOD) last announced its earnings results on Tuesday, February 1st.
+The auto parts company reported $0.31 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.23 by $0.08.
+Modine Manufacturing had a return on equity of 16.89% and a net margin of 3.10%.
+During the same quarter last year, the company earned $0.41 EPS.

 Modine Manufacturing Co engages in provision of thermal management solutions.
 It operates through the following segments: Heavy-Duty Equipment(HDE), Automotive, Commercial and Industrial Solutions (CIS), and Building HVAC Systems (BHVAC).
 The HDE segment provides powertrain and engine cooling products, including, but not limited to, radiators, charge air coolers, condensers, oil coolers, EGR coolers, fuel coolers, electronics cooling packages, and battery thermal management systems to OEMs in the commercial vehicle, off-highway, and automotive and light vehicle markets in North America, South America, Europe, and Asia.